Ayahuasca: Etymology

-Ayahuasca is the hispanicized (traditional) spelling of a word in the Quechuan languages, which are spoken in the Andean states of Ecuador, Bolivia, Peru, and Colombia—speakers of Quechuan languages who use the modern Alvarado orthography spell it ayawaska.
-This word refers both to the liana Banisteriopsis caapi, and to the brew prepared from it.
+Ayahuasca is the hispanicized spelling (i.e., spelled according to Spanish orthography) of a word that originates from the Quechuan languages, which are spoken in the Andean states of Ecuador, Bolivia, Peru, and Colombia.
+Speakers of Quechuan languages who use modern Quechuan orthography spell it ayawaska.
+The word refers both to the liana Banisteriopsis caapi, and to the brew prepared from it.
 In the Quechua languages, aya means "spirit, soul", or "corpse, dead body", and waska means "rope" or "woody vine", "liana".
 The word ayahuasca has been variously translated as "liana of the soul", "liana of the dead", and "spirit liana".
-It is also referred to as "la purge" due to the belief that it cures the soul, offering a deep introspective journey that allows the user to examine their emotions and ways of thinking.
+In the cosmovision of its users, the ayahuasca is the vine that allows the spirit to wander detached from the body, entering the spiritual world, otherwise forbidden for the alive.